nazi-pira/project-todo/README.md

 ## The problem

-I have faced probkems deploying the project on Netlify but with the help of my teammate got to solve it :)
+I have faced problems deploying the project on Netlify but with the help of a code coach got to solve it :)

 ## View it live